 The bottle indicator circuit is an earthing switch which is normally 'made' to hold an MWS buffer circuit dormant.
 When the earth is broken, the circuit triggers to light a related annunciator on the overhead panel.
 For example, when the ENG 1 FIRE HANDLE is turned anti-clockwise (1 on handle), bottle No.1 on that engine is discharged and the related ENG EXT 1 USED annunciator lights.
-This situation will persist until the flight is restarted.
+This situation will persist until the aircraft is reloaded or the menu option is used.